Inferara/inference-language-spec/statements.md

 ### Description

-If statement is used to execute a block of code if a condition is true.
+The `if` statement is used to execute a block of code if a condition is true.
 If the condition is false, an optional else block can be executed.
-The condition is an expression that must to be explicitly evaluated to a boolean value.
+The condition is an expression that must be explicitly evaluated to a boolean value.

 ### Examples